Avifan/De-EncryptOptions/README.md

 Show help
 Based on the user's choice, the program calls the appropriate function and displays the result.
 Help:
 The help section explains the different options and how they work.
-It also explains the Caesar Cipher algorithm and the shift value.
+It also explains the Caesar Cipher algorithm and the shift value